 - Technical support and maintenance services keep your new website useful and up-to-date for the communities you serve.
 For government websites, we find annual support costs are typically 5% to 15% of the initial project cost.

 - Licences are an ongoing cost with proprietary Content Management Systems (CMS), if you choose to go that route (view our news post about proprietary vs open source systems).
 Our team prefers customizing municipal websites with Drupal – a flexible, open-source CMS – so there are no ongoing fees.
 There may also be licensing costs for third-party applications you want integrated with your new website (like program registration, bill payments, job boards or engagement tools).

 - Content for your new website can be created internally by your staff, externally by professional content strategists, or a combination of both (as is most often the case).
 Effective writing and high-quality photography or videography can require an upfront investment.
 This initial cost pays off through positive user experiences and easy-to-access information, as well as showcasing your community in the best light to potential residents, tourists, and investors.

 - Internal staffing and resources are a cost often overlooked by municipalities— especially when it comes to content creation, editing, and website updates.
 Your staff’s ongoing work is important for a successful web presence that makes the most of your investment going forward.

 Finally, if you’re wondering what all of this means for your municipality, we can help.
-Our team builds award-winning web solutions and we have a track record of happy clients for custom government websites across Canada.
+Our team builds award-winning web solutions and we have a track record of happy clients for custom government websites across Canada (view our client testimonials).
 We pride ourselves on serving the citizens of each of these municipalities with great online experiences and easy access to information.

 Have questions about your municipal website budget?
 Get in touch— we are happy to help you out.